 In case of immediate evacuation, nurses are responsible for moving these patients.
 Given the uncertainty of events, the plan should be flexible for any situation no matter what the level of danger and location of the fire is.

-Evacuation plans are your survival plans.
+Healthcare Centre Evacuation Training plans are your survival plans.
 Establishing a detailed fail-proof plan needs professional advice from a fire safety technician.
 Make sure to secure yours now.